iocchi/DIAG_demo/README.md

 * VNC-based xserver (if you want to run it GUI-less or have problems with your graphic card)

-    Note: docker image for stage simulator does not run with Nvidia drivers.
-    If you have Nvidia drivers on your host OS, use the VNC server.

         docker pull devrt/xserver